AlvieTheGreat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 script 0 - creates an alias.Name: ls.Value: rm *
-script 1 - prints hello user, where user is the current Linux user.
+script 1 - prints hello user, where user is the current Linux user. script 2 - Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.